Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### 29. **Proof of Stake (PoS)**
 Proof of Stake (PoS) is a type of consensus algorithm where block creators are chosen based on the number of tokens they hold or are willing to "stake".
 PoS is used in the Conflux network to prevent 51% attacks and to finalize blocks.

+Refer to [PoS](../conflux-basics/consensus-mechanisms/proof-of-stake/pos_overview.md) for more information.

 ### 30. **Proof of Work (PoW)**
 Proof of Work (PoW) is a type of consensus algorithm where the first participant to solve a complex mathematical problem gets to add a new block to the blockchain.
 PoW is used in many blockchains, including Bitcoin and Ethereum.
 While Conflux uses a unique consensus mechanism based on a Tree-Graph structure, it shares similarities with PoW in terms of incentivizing participants to maintain the network.

+Refer to [PoW](../conflux-basics/consensus-mechanisms/proof-of-work/proof-of-work.mdx) for more information.

 ### 31. **Public/Private Key**
 A public key is a cryptographic code that allows a user to receive cryptocurrencies into his or her account.
 The private key is used to sign transactions or digital messages and the public key is used to verify the signature.
 In the context of Conflux, users have a pair of public and private keys that they use to interact with the network.